 Another strategy is to make a shortlist of your preferred job titles and use different salary sites to compare numbers (e.g. Glassdoor, Indeed, Salary.com, Payscale, etc.).
 Bear in mind that salary estimates are going to vary widely, depending on the job title and location.

 Is an Ed.D. in Early Childhood Education Worth it?

-There is also a great deal of job security in the field of early childhood education, despite (or, perhaps, partly because of) the relatively low salary and degree expectations.
+There is also a great deal of job security in the field of early childhood education, despite—or, perhaps, partly because of—lower salary and degree expectations.
 With a relevant Ed.D. in hand, you’re far less likely to end up out of work and unable to find a job than you would be in other fields.
-Unlike Ed.D. graduates in Educational Leadership, you won’t have to compete with thousands of other graduates in the same field for a relatively small number of lucrative, politically-charged positions.
-You’ll mostly be competing with people who don’t have doctorates over positions that pay far less, but offer limitless opportunities to shape the next generation of students.

 Early Childhood Education Resources and Organizations

-- Association for Childhood Education International (ACEI): Through its international educational development programs ACEI advances the goal of universal elementary education for all children, no matter where they live or what challenges they may face.
+- Childhood Education International (CEI): Through its international educational development programs, CEI advances the goal of universal elementary education for all children, no matter where they live or what challenges they may face.

-- Council for Exceptional Children (CEC)/Division for Early Childhood (DEC): Although the CEC’s main focus is on special education, their early childhood education initiatives are relevant to everyone who works in this field.
+- Council for Exceptional Children (CEC)/Division for Early Childhood (DEC): Although the CEC’s main focus is on special education, their early childhood education initiatives are relevant to all who work in this field.